PTSD Thoughts, Intrusive Memories, and the Shadows of Childhood Trauma

 PTSD thoughts are like shadows.
 My PTSD is like a particularly violent shadow.
 Silent until it isn’t.
 Invisible in the darkness until someone shines a light.
 I feel that same panic Rachel must have felt behind the closed door in her childhood bedroom.
 Unsafe in my own skin.

 A quick diversion: I didn’t pay for college.
-Most of my tuition was covered by scholarships, the rest by my father circa his 2006 divorce agreement with my mother, as was the apartment I lived in senior year.
+Most of my tuition was covered by scholarships, the rest by my father circa his 2006 divorce agreement with my mother, as was the apartment I lived in during my senior year.

 Once, a close friend joked I was renting on Daddy’s dime.
 We were sitting in my living room in my apartment, laptops open and overheating on our legs, and my coffee table piled with textbooks.
 When Leah mentioned my father, my blood ran cold.
 I wasn’t in my overused armchair anymore, but buried in blurred emotions, heart hammering, and blood suddenly cold.
 I shot her icy stares and bitter words until she left, lashing out with the same rope I felt around my throat, ready to cut off my breathing.